Jiggins/mu-cs401-f2015/lecture-11.md

 Factors to consider when using clustering algorithms:

 - is clustering going to converge?
-- will the pull factor lessen with time and will the centers move less?
+- will the pull factor lessen with time and will the centres move less?
 - will the resulting clusters be correct?
-We can use Voronoj diagram to split our space into planes where the points lying in the same plane correspond to its cluster centre:
+We can use [Voronoi](https://en.wikipedia.org/wiki/Voronoi_diagram) diagram to split our space into planes where the points lying in the same plane correspond to its cluster centre:

 ![data example for fitting SV](images/lecture-11/voronoj_diagram_clustering.png)

-To find cluster center w<sup>j</sup> amongst many cluster centers such that x is closest to w<sup>j</sup> we minimise error E using stochastic gradient on clustering function:
+To find cluster centre w<sup>j</sup> amongst many cluster centres such that x is closest to w<sup>j</sup> we minimise error E using stochastic gradient on clustering function:

 > E = Σ<sub>t</sub> ‖ x<sup>t</sup> - w<sup>ĵ</sup> ‖<sup>2</sup>,